goat-community/goat/_docs/data_preparation.md

 The setup-script will search for shapefiles in this directory and upload all of them into your database.
 The only file that is essential for setting up GOAT is a shapefile defining your study area.
 Other data is optional, however especially landuse data or custom population data can improve data quality.
 As high-resolution population data is one of most important data source for GOAT there are three different ways for you to feed the data into the system.
 Depending on your data availability you can pick one approach in the `your-GOAT-directory/app/database/goat_config.yaml`.

-If you want to use an administrative boundary (e.g. city) as study area, you can download the polygon from OSM via [overpass turbo](https://overpass-turbo.eu/).
+If you want to use an administrative boundary (e.g. city) as study area and you don't have public data available, you can download the polygon from OSM via [overpass turbo](https://overpass-turbo.eu/).
 Example query for request the city area of München:

 <img class="img-responsive" src="../../img/overpass-query.png" alt="Overpass query for request the city area of München" title="Overpass query for request the city area of München">